Ultra23Ahan/modulink/JOURNAL.md

 # June 23: Tested finished motor core, planned for the future of the motor

-I tested the finished motor core with 1 DC motor, and I observed that it vibrated A LOT, but I think this is mainly due to there only being 1 motor and I think 3 would stabalise it when running at the same time, and also this vibration should be gone when the motor is actually connected to something(hopefully - this is an educated prediction, but a prediction nonetheless).
-I have alo decided to make the motor shell a different project, and get the batteries and BMS etc for the motor core as this is the part which will actually do the spinning.
+I tested the finished motor core with 1 DC motor, and I observed that it vibrated A LOT, but I think this is mainly due to there only being 1 motor and me holding it in my hand a a bit due to the tolerance of the outer ring.
+I think 3 would stabilize it when running at the same time, and also this vibration should be gone when the motor is actually connected to something(hopefully - this is an educated prediction, but a prediction nonetheless).
+I have also decided to make the motor shell a different project, and get the batteries and BMS etc for the motor core as this is the part which will actually do the spinning.
 It would also not make sense to require electronic components for just the shell, and the reason I am making it a different project is because I need the completed final WORKING motor core to design the shell(you might not understand why as of now, but you will understand after the shell in completed).

-I have done research and have decided to use 18650 batteries to run this(and a lot of research on the specific 18650 batteries I will be buying because I don't own them, and yes this contradicts my point of them being fairly common but we don't talk abt that), as they are fairly common.
+I did some research on what batteries to use and at first I thought of using alkaline batteries but I checked the types of batteries(yes, almost EVERY single type) and now had a dilemma between 21700s and 18650s.
+21700s are more modern and have more capacity, but 18650s are more readily availabe and most people already own them.
+I wanted this project to be made as cheaply as possible and that meant going with the more readily available option and thus I decided to use 18650 batteries to run this(and a lot of research on the specific 18650 batteries I will be buying because I don't own them, and yes this contradicts my point of them being fairly common but we don't talk abt that).
 I am currently divided between using 2 batteries, 3 batteries in a 3S or 3P configuration, and 4 batteries in a 2P2S confoguration.
-Currently I am not sure, but I will do some research and see what the best configuration is.
+Currently I am not sure, but I will do some research later on(aka tomorrow) and see what the best configuration is.

 Motor vibration:
 ![](/images/journal/23062026/IMG_0634.jpeg)